fe-moldark/wesleykent-website/creating_my_own_cipher.markdown

 <br><br><br>

 # Quick note on v2 (2025)
 Before diving into this I will say I have found ways to break it if you know how the program is written.
 So, I rewrote this recently and went in a similar (yet completely different) direction with it.
 I do not see any way in which the new encryption could be broken outside of brute forcing the password, which, according to how I wrote it, will take time.
 A very, very long time.
-Since I am actively using this as my own personal password wallet I won’t be distributing it.
-In addition to wrapping the program into its own executable it also offers ways to manipulate the data, remove/add rows, and then export those changes to a new KEF file.
-Hope you enjoy reading through all the below text.
+Feel free to take a look at the new version [here](/scripts/kent_encryption_standard/).
 <br><br><br>

 # How it works